andreyorst/powerline.kak/README.md

 This command has one optional parameter for `on` and `off` switches which are checked inside of it.

-That is.
 This is how you add a module to **powerline.kak**.
-So if you're writing a plugin, you can have this code inside your plugin, or you can send a PR with it and it will be included to **powerline.kak** as a separate module.
+So, if you're writing a plugin, you can have this code inside your plugin, or you can send a PR with it and it will be included to **powerline.kak** as a separate module.
 But how would **powerline.kak** know how to execute these commands?